-The History of Ste.
+The History of the Basilica of Ste.
 Anne de Detroit

 On July 24, 1701, twenty-five canoes glided to a stop at the foot of a high bluff which ran along a narrow part of the Detroit River near where Hart Plaza is today.
 French explorer Antoine de la Mothe Cadillac and his party of fifty artisans, fifty soldiers, and two priests began construction of Fort Ponchartrain du Detroit.
 Among the first log structures was a tiny chapel which they dedicated on July 26, the feast day of Ste.
 Anne, mother of Mary and grandmother of Jesus.
 The earliest church records were destroyed in a fire, but a new registry has been maintained since 1704, making Ste.
 Anne de Detroit the second oldest continuously operating Catholic parish in the United States.
 (Only the parish of St. Augustine in Florida is older.)